LSchatzki/NTangled_Datasets/README.md

 ![Ansatzes for Entangled State Generation](https://github.com/LSchatzki/NTangled_Datasets/blob/main/Assets/generator_ansatzes.png)

 ## Ansatz Depth Learning
 In this task one takes a state generated via some number of layers of an ansatz and tries to determine what depth the ansatz was.
 Note that the input is not a fixed state, but rather a random product state.
 We include pseudocode below for the ansatz.
+Note that CNOT(i,j) indicates a controlled not with register i as the control and j as the target.
+U3 indicates an arbitrary single qubit unitary on register i.

 ![Depth Pseudocode](https://github.com/LSchatzki/NTangled_Datasets/blob/main/Assets/depth_learning_hwe_pseudocode.png)